saksham324/alc_consumption/README.md

 2. `Demographic Variables` : \
     -`Female` : dummy variable, 1 if assigned as female at birth, 0 otherwise \
-    -`Black` : dummy variable, 1 if identified as belonging to the african american race, 0 otherwise
-    - `White` : dummy variable, 1 if identified as belonging to the white race, 0 otherwise \
+    -`Black` : dummy variable, 1 if identified as belonging to the african american race, 0 otherwise -`White` : dummy variable, 1 if identified as belonging to the white race, 0 otherwise \
-    - `Hispanic` : dummy variable, 1 if identified as belonging to the hispanic ethnicity, 0 otherwise \
+    -`Hispanic` : dummy variable, 1 if identified as belonging to the hispanic ethnicity, 0 otherwise \
-    - `Non_white` : dummy variable, 1 if identified as not belonging to the white race, 0 otherwise \
+    -`Non_white` : dummy variable, 1 if identified as not belonging to the white race, 0 otherwise \
     -`Other_races` : dummy variable, 1 if identified as belonging to native american, asian american or other races apart from black and white, 0 otherwise
 3. `Age` : continuous variable, age of respondent on day of interview
 4. `Over_21` : dummy variable, 1 if age >= 21, 0 otherwise